The Sound Barrier: Plot

-After his aircraft company's groundbreaking work on jet engine technology in the Second World War, John Ridgefield, its wealthy owner, employs test pilot Tony Garthwaite, a successful wartime fighter pilot, to fly new jet-powered aircraft.
+After his aircraft company's ground-breaking work on jet engine technology in the Second World War, Sir John Ridgefield, its wealthy owner, employs test pilot Squadron Leader Tony Garthwaite, a successful wartime fighter pilot, to fly new jet-powered aircraft.
 Garthwaite is hired by Ridgefield after marrying Ridgefield's daughter, Susan.
 Tensions between father and daughter are accentuated by Garthwaite's dangerous job of test flying.
 In a noteworthy illustration of the new technology, Susan accompanies Garthwaite on a ferrying assignment of a two-seater de Havilland Vampire to Cairo, Egypt, returning later the same day as passengers on a de Havilland Comet.

 Ridgefield's plan for his new jet fighter, "Prometheus", has placed the company in jeopardy.
 The problems faced by the new jet aircraft in exceeding the speed of sound, the so-called "sound barrier", are ever present.
 Trying to break the sound barrier, Garthwaite crashes and is killed.

 Shocked at the death of her husband and at her father's apparently single-minded and heartless approach to the dangers his test pilots face, Susan walks out on her father and goes to live with friends Jess and Philip Peel, another company test pilot.
 Ridgefield later engages Peel to take on the challenge of piloting "Prometheus" at speeds approaching the speed of sound.
 In a crucial flight and at the critical moment, Peel performs a counterintuitive action (foreshadowed in the opening scene of the film) which enables him to maintain control of the aircraft and to break the sound barrier.
 Eventually accepting that her father did care about those who died in tests, Susan changes her plan of moving to London and takes her young son with her back to live with Sir John.